muratkeremozcan/cctdd/ch18-suspense-errBoundary-concurrency/suspense-errBoundary-concurrency.md

 }
 ```

 The conditional rendering gives another clue; do we need a search bar when there is no data?
 Let's add that feature, starting with a failing test.
-We will rearrange `HeroLIst.cy.tsx` a bit so that we can capture the test in two contexts; mount without hero data, and mount with hero data (Red 2).
+We will rearrange `HeroList.cy.tsx` a bit so that we can capture the test in two contexts; mount without hero data, and mount with hero data (Red 2).

 ```tsx
 // src/heroes/HeroList.cy.tsx